Netherlands and Chile in scrap to avoid Brazil

 His absence is a blow to the Dutch, whose 5-1 destruction of Spain in the opening game was followed by a far less convincing 3-2 win over Australia, who are out.

-But in Jeremain Lens, favourite to replace him up front, the Netherlands have a forward who shone in the buildup to Brazil, scoring five goals in nine qualifying matches.
+But in Jeremiah Lens, favorite to replace him up front, the Netherlands have a forward who shone in the buildup to Brazil, scoring five goals in nine qualifying matches.

-Bruno Martins Indi, who was hospitalised after suffering concussion against Australia, returned to training on Friday.
+Bruno Martins Indio, who was hospitalized after suffering concussion against Australia, returned to training on Friday.

 The Dutch have the slight edge, in that a draw will see them top the group owing to a superior goal difference.